dillonHe/EasyEDA-Documents/Open-File-Format/schematic.md

 #EasyEDA Schematic File Format

-Note: Schematic, Schematic Library, Spice Symbol, Subpart and Subckt are used the same file format.
-Please check [Schematic JSON File Source](./common.htm#schematicJson) out before keeping read.
+Note: Schematic, Schematic Library, Spice Symbol, Subpart and Subckt all use the same file format.
+Please check [Schematic JSON File Source](./common.htm#schematicJson) out before reading this section.

 ##Head <a name="head"></a>
 ###Head information for schematic and subckt.